• Tel: +44(0)1479 821248

 Group size is restricted to 12 clients maximum.

-Flights return scheduled flights from London – Newark or Philadelphia (to be decided closer to departure date) - London.
+Flights return scheduled flights from London to Philadelphia and back to London.
 We may be able to offer flight arrangements from another airport and/or or quote without flights should you wish.
 If you wish to add an extension either before or after your holiday, please contact us and we will be happy to arrange this for you.

 Visa Travellers are required to obtain authorisation (known as ESTA) before arriving at the airport and can apply online.
 The application process should take around 20 minutes, and authorisation is normally granted immediately but may take up to 72 hours.
 Once granted, authorisation is valid for two years.
 At the time of writing the Esta application charge is $21.